peterliu-2000/ProtectedSeas/README.md

 * Incorporate XGBoost activity prediction model to assist the labeling of more activity data points (especially for fishing activities)
 * Merge observations in the "fishing" class to one of the four predefined fishing activities
 * Selectively perform data augmentation (eg. only perform data augmentation for the fishing activity classes)

-Preprocessing pipeline:
-* Songyu: push ais <-> radar detections matched data online
-* Remove disrupted (turns out to be 8%) by finding any group with observation of >= 150 knots instantaneous speed

 ## April 15, W3